NYUDataBootcamp/Book/py-fun2.md

 The answer is 100, which we might know because the coupon and yield are the same once we convert the latter to a percentage.
 Python gives us `99.99999999999997`, which is the computer's version of 100.

 **Digression.**  When we originally wrote this code, we used the variable name `yield` instead of `ytm`.
-Spyder marked this as `invalid syntax` with a warning sign to the left of the text.
-Evidently the name `yield` is reserved for [something else](https://pythontips.com/2013/09/29/the-python-yield-keyword-explained/).
-As general rule, it's a good idea to pay attention to the hints like this.
+This was problematic for the following reason: evidently the name `yield` is reserved for [something else](https://pythontips.com/2013/09/29/the-python-yield-keyword-explained/).
+As general rule, it's a good idea to pay attention to issues of this nature, e.g. don't name a variable the same as a built-in function/method, etc.

 **Loop with condition.**  Sometimes we want to go through a loop until some condition is met.
 This combination of a loop and a condition requires an extra level of indenting.
 It also introduces a new ingredient:  the `break` statement, which tells Python to exit the loop.